-How Can a Small Business Rule Local Search Results
+How A Small Business Can Rule Local Search Results

-Local search results are of tremendous importance, especially when it comes to brick and mortar stores.
+Local search results are of tremendous importance, especially when it comes to brick-and-mortar stores.
 50% of people who do local a local search on their smartphone visit a store within a day.
 The same goes for 34% of people who perform a local search on their tablets or computers.
-Ever since Google introduced its Pigeon update back in 2014, local businesses that grew a strong organic presence have enjoyed increased visibility, awareness and recognition.
-Over time, the SERPs for both Google Maps and Google search has become almost identical, meaning that no matter how consumers perform their search, they will get the same results for local businesses.
+Ever since Google introduced its Pigeon update back in 2014, local businesses that grew a strong organic presence have enjoyed increased visibility, awareness, and recognition.
+Over time, the SERPs for both Google Maps and Google Search have become almost identical, meaning that no matter how consumers perform their search, they will get the same results for local businesses.
 Here are a couple of tips for dominating local search results.

 List Your Business